schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 recurring payments).

 Note that some interactions, like adding a credit card, must happen on SPiD or even Payex' sites, for security reasons.
+Direct payment only works for users with a valid credit card in their SPiD account.

 ## Overview